eclipse-zenoh/zenoh-backend-s3/README.md

 ## How to build it

-> :warning: **WARNING** :warning: : Zenoh and its ecosystem are under active development.
-When you build from git, make sure you also build from git any other Zenoh repository you plan to use (e.g. binding, plugin, backend, etc.).
-It may happen that some changes in git are not compatible with the most recent packaged Zenoh release (e.g. deb, docker, pip).
-We put particular effort in mantaining compatibility between the various git repositories in the Zenoh project.

 At first, install [Cargo and Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 If you already have the Rust toolchain installed, make sure it is up-to-date with:

 ```bash